Shabba Ranks: Career

 He gained his fame mainly by toasting (or rapping) rather than singing, like some of his dancehall contemporaries in Jamaica.
 He was a protégé of DJ Josey Wales.
 His original stage name was Co-Pilot.
 His international career started in the late 1980s, along with a number of fellow Jamaicans including reggae singers Cocoa Tea and Crystal.
 Ranks also worked with Chuck Berry and American rappers KRS-One and Chubb Rock.

 He secured a recording contract with Epic Records in 1989.

 The stylistic origins of the genre reggaeton can be traced back to the 1990 song "Dem Bow", from Ranks' album Just Reality.
 Produced by Bobby "Digital" Dixon, the Dem Bow riddim became so popular in Puerto Rican freestyle sessions that early Puerto Rican reggaeton was simply known as "Dembow".
 The Dem Bow riddim is an integral and inseparable part of reggaeton, so much so that it has become its defining characteristic.
+The song name itself is lent to a subgenre of reggaeton from the Dominican Republic, Dominican dembow.

 His biggest hit single outside of Jamaica was the reggae fusion smash "Mr. Loverman".
 Other big tracks include "Housecall" with Maxi Priest, "Slow and Sexy" with Johnny Gill, "Respect", "Pirates Anthem", "Trailer Load a Girls", "Wicked inna Bed", "Caan Dun", and "Ting A Ling".
 He won the Grammy Award for Best Reggae Album in 1992 for As Raw as Ever and in 1993 for X-tra Naked.

 In 1993, Ranks scored another hit in the Addams Family Values soundtrack to which he contributed a rap/reggae version of the Sly and the Family Stone hit "Family Affair".
 His third album for Epic, A Mi Shabba, was released in 1995.
 He was dropped by the label in 1996.
 Epic went on to release a greatest hits album, entitled Shabba Ranks and Friends in 1999.

 Ranks made a partial comeback in 2007 when he appeared on a song called "Clear the Air" by Busta Rhymes, which also featured Akon.
 Shabba released a single on Big Ship's Pepper Riddim called "None A Dem", in April 2011.
 In 2012, Shabba was featured on Tech N9ne's EP E.B.A.H. on the track "Boy Toy".
 In 2013, Shabba was also mentioned in A$AP Ferg's song "Shabba," and has a cameo near the end of the music video.
 He was featured in the remix alongside Migos and Busta Rhymes on 23 November 2013.
 In August 2013, he was reportedly working on a new album.